wischmcj/wischmcj/README.md

 ## 🎯 What Drives Me

 I'm deeply motivated by work that sits at the intersection of **data science**, **ecological systems**, and **open innovation**.
-Whether I'm optimizing cloud workflows for a healthtech platform or building open-source tooling for canopy modeling, my mission remains the same:

-> **Empower science, sustainability, and community through data.**
+Moreover, I strive to embody the principles of 'data-as-a-service' in my work - keeping my focus on the end users and the value my tools might provide.

 ---